pr4ct1c3/jld-academic-kickstart/content/home/about.md

 # HELLO

-John Daristotle is a PhD student in Bioengineering at the University of Maryland's Functional Macromolecular Laboratory.
-He is advised by Dr. Peter Kofinas, an expert in polymer science and current Professor and Chair of the Department of Chemical and Biomolecular Engineering.
+I am a PhD student in Bioengineering at the University of Maryland's Functional Macromolecular Laboratory.
+My advisor is Dr. Peter Kofinas, an expert in polymer science and current Professor and Chair of the Department of Chemical and Biomolecular Engineering.

-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Research projects that I have worked on include:

+(1) a biodegradable, body temperature responsive polymer surgical sealant (2) investigating the tissue adhesion of polymer nanocomposites (3) sprayable and antimicrobial wound dressings
+(4) studying the molecular parameters that affect solution blow spinning

+I am also interested in drug delivery systems, the immunological response to biomaterials, and hydrogels.